 Devices Needed to Stream Cable Online

 A lot of new smart TVs let you get free basic cable TV with little effort.
-They work well with digital HD antennas, with installation as simple as a few clicks.
+They work well with over-the-air antennas.
+Installation is as simple as a few clicks.

 Some of the top devices you can use are:

-Even if you choose that route, you save $50+ per month vs. paying for cable.
-That can be life-changing money when you manage it wisely.
+Even if you choose a live TV streaming service, you’ll save $100+ per month vs. paying for cable.
+That can be life-changing money if you manage it wisely.

 What do you do to watch your favorite shows?